skylight-hq/darpa-dense-sense-proposal/README.md

 * Sensor to base station
 * Base station to cloud
 * Cloud to cloud-based API (webhook)
-* Cloud to end-user GUI for rapid response and testing
+* Cloud to user interface for rapid response and testing

 A likely hardware embodiment of this stage is the [ST Nucleo-LRWAN1](http://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/stm32-nucleo-expansion-boards/p-nucleo-lrwan1.html) or the Adafruit Arduino Zero-powered [Feather](https://learn.adafruit.com/adafruit-feather-m0-radio-with-lora-radio-module/pinouts?view=all).